-The truth is: before you go for a job interview, you must have basic knowledge of Microsoft Excel.
-From an accountant to a receptionist, human resources to administration departments all are using Microsoft Excel.
+The truth is that before you go for a job interview, you must have basic knowledge of Microsoft Excel.
+From an accountant to a receptionist, human resources to administration departments all use Microsoft Excel.

 It is not only limited to large companies, small entrepreneurs and college students are using it for their day-to-day work.
 That’s something that you can’t skip.
 To get a job, learning basic Excel tasks (at least some) is a must in today’s era, that’s a firm truth.